koverton/solace-monitoring-extension/README.md

 ## Solace SEMP Libraries

+Because of a dependency on the jaxb v1 api, this library must be built against JDK 1.8 or earlier.
+The setjdk8.sh script is an example of setting the JAVA_HOME variable for this purpose.

 The protocol for querying metrics is currently an XML-based POST request protocol.
 Schemas for request and reply messages are provided by Solace, which can be used to generate Java request and reply objects.
 I have a project for generating these